planetarysoftware/TSC/Project-Lifecycle.md

 ### Approved Licenses

-At this time the ASC Software Organization is only accepting projects which use an MIT, BSD, ISC, Apache2, or UnLicense license.
+At this time the Planetary Software Organization is only accepting projects which use an MIT, BSD, ISC, Apache2, or UnLicense license.

 ### Admittance
-The ASC Software Organization is quite new and currently has limited resources available to mentor new projects.
+The Planetary Software Organization is quite new and currently has limited resources available to mentor new projects.
 As such, projects are chosen for admission in groups as mentors become available.